 - Be transparent.
 Give full details about your financial situation to both creditors and the person from whom you’re receiving advice.

 - Spend sensibly.
-Retailers are still desperate for your cash or credit card payments, while ‘buy now, pay later’ offers are becoming increasingly common, but try to resist the temptations they’re offering if you know you can’t afford them.
+Retailers are desperate for your cash or credit card payments, while ‘buy now, pay later’ offers are also now commonplace.
+Try to resist the temptations they’re offering if you know you can’t afford them.

-Andrew Haslam concludes: “The most important thing for anyone with money worries is to not put their head in the sand in the hope that they go away.
+Chris Ferguson concludes: “The most important thing for anyone with money worries is to not ignore the problem in the hope it will somehow disappear.

-“Just as you would see a doctor if you were feeling ill, seeking early advice from a professionally qualified and regulated source is crucial in giving yourself the best possible chance of putting your finances back on an even keel.”
+“Seeking early qualified advice from a regulated source is crucial if you want to give yourself the best possible chance of getting your financial situation back on an even keel.”